-Ski Holidays France
+Ski Holidays in France

 By far and away the most popular ski holiday in France is the Catered ski chalet holiday.
-Its one of the most cost effective ways to spend a week in the mountains.
+It’s one of the most cost-effective ways to spend a week in the mountains.
 Tour operators rent mountain ski chalets for the season and often staff them with students on a gap year, or more mature couples who cook and clean.
-Typically a week’s holiday on an off peak week costs around £600-700 that’s around £100 a day for a bed for a week, included are return flights and transfers and 6x three course evening meals with in most cases unlimited wine, 7 x breakfasts and afternoon tea and cakes.
+Typically a week’s holiday on an off-peak week costs around £600-700 that’s around £100 a day for a bed for a week, included are return flights and transfers and 6x three-course evening meals within most cases unlimited wine, 7 x breakfasts and afternoon tea and cakes.

 Nearly one in ten ski holidays we now sell is with the French tour operator Club Med, we believe their holidays represent exceptional value for money and the quality of food and drinks from the bar, ski lessons and ski passes which are also included makes sense for families in particular.
 Club Med ski holidays are more like a resort than just a hotel.
 We are sure that the all-inclusive nature of Club Med keeps most clients in the hotel for the duration of their holidays apart from when they are skiing.
 It makes sense!
 As soon as you step outside you need your wallet.

 Nearly all French ski resorts make an effort to offer a good après ski side, although we still prefer the Austrian way best.
 Après ski is in two parts in France, the immediately post ski party of which the Folie Douce now operating in Five resorts is the clear winner.
 Later in the evening when the bars come to life.
 If a party is important for you when skiing pick your ski resort carefully as not all ski resorts in France are equal when it comes to party time.